Revert "Backup RRD files using the xml dump and restore from RRD tools" changes

 I've confirmed that a relatively small 2.1 config with IPv6 won't succesfully boot at a 100MB ram.

-#6 Updated by Seth Mos about 7 years ago
+#6 Updated by Seth Mos over 7 years ago

 - Status changed from New to Feedback